UmbraVenus/mynewbook/_build/html/_sources/intro.md

-# Welcome to Deviant Art and Augmented Reality by Sage
+# Welcome to Deviant Art by Sage

 Welcome to deviant art pages